What is the Damon System?

 Two key components of the Damon System:

-- Damon passive self-ligating braces that eliminate the need for elastic or metal “ties”.
+- Damon self-ligating braces eliminate the need for elastic or metal “ties”.
 With Damon tie-less braces you can experience treatment without tightening.

 - Light high-technology shape-memory wires that move teeth more efficiently and require fewer adjustments.